RiyaaaK/To-Do-List/testing-guide/test.md

 3. Verify that the tasks are sorted in ascending order.
 4. Click the "Sort Z-A" button.
 5. Verify that the tasks are sorted in descending order.

-Expected Result: Tasks should sort correctly according to the selected order.
+**Expected Result**: Tasks should sort correctly according to the selected order.

 ## 7. FILTERING TASKS
 **Objective**: Ensure the application can filter tasks based on their completion status.